ChiniwirisWu/Library-Management-System/README.md

 #### Local ```IPv4``` Address Identification

 > [!IMPORTANT]
-> This step is required so that all server request may be correctly executed.
+> This step is required so that all server request can be correctly executed.
-> Fortunantely, it's only neccessary to do so once, considering no future changes on the local ```IPv4``` address.
+> Fortunantely, it's only necessary to do so once, considering no future changes on the local ```IPv4``` address.

 Using any given text editor, the ```[project]/app/src/constants/host_ip.js``` one-line file must be modify.
 By default, it contains the following line: